CB Radio - back in the day!

 Ford Roadmaster 500 and 505

-Anyway 'swoopy/popping' squelch circuits and an advert on the back of 'Breaker on the Side - the British Breakers mag' (BOTS for short) showing a Uniden 100 'portable ready pack' with antenna mount and battery housing prompted some action and the poor old Fidelity (now 'peaked to give 10 watts/2.5 watts output) was traded in for a new Uniden Uniace 100 (below) courtesy of the 'Sir Lancelot CB Centre' in St. Judes in Plymouth.
-A tiny but punchy little rig, it suffered from poor transmitted audio with the standard microphone but was sorted out when I swapped the mic for a President AR144 microphone (see below) and latterly a Leson TW232 desk microphone (see below).
-I never bought the 'ready pack' which was a shame, it would be sorting out the Yaesu FT857d as a portable unit about 30 years later before I'd get around to that!!
+Anyway 'swoopy/popping' squelch circuits and an advert on the back of 'Breaker on the Side - the British Breakers mag' (BOTS for short) showing a Uniden 100 'portable ready pack' with antenna mount for a DV27 and battery housing prompted some action and the poor old Fidelity (now 'peaked to give 10 watts/2.5 watts output) was traded in for a new Uniden Uniace 100 (below) courtesy of the 'Sir Lancelot CB Centre' in St. Judes in Plymouth (a lot of people had the larger but basically the same Uniden 200).
+A tiny but punchy little rig, it suffered from poor/slightly muffled transmitted audio with the standard microphone but this was sorted out when I swapped the mic for a President AR144 microphone and latterly a Leson TW232 desk microphone (see below).
+I never bought the 'portable ready pack' which was a shame, it would be sorting out the Yaesu FT857d as a portable unit about 30 years later before I'd get around to that!!

 Uniden Uniace 100